SamsudeenNaina/SamsudeenNaina/README.md

 - 👋 Hi, I’m Samsudeen Naina
 - 👀 I’m interested in Full Stack Development.
-I am experienced in Legacy programming (DB2/Cobol etc) but with recent completion of the EvolveU bootcamp on Stack Development, I am pivoting to a career in this area.
+I am experienced in Legacy programming (DB2/Cobol etc) and Oracle/SQL but with recent completion of the EvolveU bootcamp, I am pivoting to a career in Stack Development.
 - 📫 I can be reached by email at samsudeen.naina@gmail.com

 <!---